 The clerestory windows make a major contribution to the pleasant atmosphere.
 Every RV should have them.
 In fact, this would make a killer conversion.
 I’m sure it’s been done a few times already.
 Now what someone needs to do is turn one of these into a bookmobile for only old car books; or better yet, just old truck books.
 What a nice place to spend a rainy Saturday afternoon, reading up on the history of old International trucks.

 Like this tasty 1939 semi-truck and trailer.
 What a change from today’s look-alike boxy rigs.

 Or this bright red ’39 truck picking up the Air Mail from that DC-3.

 Or this lavish RV that the famous explorer Attilio Gatti drove, styled by no less than Count Alexis de Sakhnoffsky.
-Oh oh; I think I better step out; I’m getting lost back there.
+Oh oh; I think I better step out; I’m getting lost back here.

-They pretty much all came with a five speed tranny, and ours had the split-gear rear ends, which yielded ten gears.
+They pretty much all came with a five speed, and the ones I drove had the split-gear rear ends, which yielded ten gears.
 That was a toy to keep one’s attention to some degree in those days long before handheld electronics.
 Instead of texting, I split gears; pulling and pushing the red button attached to the gear shift up and down, trying to avoid the tell-tale grinding from the rear axle.